 Professor Buck previously taught at Washington University in St. Louis, and at McGill University in Montreal and Tokyo.
 She won "Professor of the Year" awards in the MBA programs at both schools.
 While at McGill University, she served as Module Director in the McGill-McConnell Program for National Voluntary Sector Leaders, an executive-level leadership development program for senior leaders of the non-profit sector in Canada, designed to facilitate leaders in creating a "more compassionate, sustainable society."

 Professor Buck has a PhD and MA in Social Psychology from Princeton University, and a bachelor's degree in Psychology from the University of Michigan.

 Michelle's commitment in all of her work is to inspire and empower others to unleash new possibilities for themselves, for others and the communities in which they find themselves.
-Her work focuses on designing innovative, inspiring, and important learning experiences that transform lives by providing purpose, passion, and possibility.
+Her work focuses on designing innovative, inspiring, and important learning experiences that transform lives by providing purpose, passion, and possibility, and that transform the world by developing authenitic, courageous and creative leaders.
 In addition to her professional activities, Michelle enjoys dance, music, photography, and travel, with strong interests in Latin America and Africa.

 Leadership, Story and narrative, Negotiations, Conflict management

 Leadership (personal leadership development, employee motivation and engagement, courageous conversations, leadership as relationship), negotiations and conflict management